sonastea/WizardWarriors/README.md

 4. **Access the Game**

    Once the services are up:
-   - Open your browser and navigate to the frontend URL: [http://ww.dev.localhost](http://ww.dev.localhost)
+   - Open your browser and navigate to: [http://localhost](http://localhost)
-   - The backend server is available at: [http://ww.api.localhost](http://ww.api.localhost)
+   - The Traefik dashboard is available at: [http://localhost:8080](http://localhost:8080)

 5. **Stopping the Services**